lab11/ar-browser/PRIVACY.md

 Website Access
 --------------

 Like common web browsers, data made available via W3C standards for HTML, CSS, & JavaScript are accessible to opened websites.
-Additionally, some web pages may request access to the device's Bluetooth radios.
-This is not currently supported.
+Additionally, some web pages may request access to the device's Bluetooth radio or inspect the local Wi-Fi network in order to discover and connect with associated objects.

 Cached Data